 As zinc-air batteries are air-activated, a factory-sealed sticker allows them to remain inactive until it is removed.
 Once peeled from the back of the battery, oxygen will interact with the zinc in the battery and “turn it on.”
 To get the best performance from a zinc-air battery, wait about one minute after removing the sticker to fully activate before placing it in the hearing device.
 Replacing the sticker will not deactivate the battery, so once the sticker is removed, the battery will remain in an active state until the power is drained.

-Zinc-air batteries remain stable for up to three years when stored in a room temperature and in dry environment.
+Zinc-air batteries remain stable for up to three years when stored in room temperature and in the dry environment.
 Storing zinc-air batteries in the refrigerator has no benefits and could cause condensation to form under the sticker, which could reduce battery life prematurely.

-Hearing aid battery comparision chart
+Hearing aid battery comparison chart